fsarron/fsarron.github.io/_pages/about.md

 2. **Neural networks for instance segmentation** of individuals cells in images biological sample with _partial annotations_.

 Over the course of my career in Astrophysics (PhD 2018), I have developped a strong interest in **inverse problem solving _via_ a Bayesian approach** while studying galaxy evolution using large photometric surveys.
-This led me to take the position in the MAMBO team to further explore inverse problem solving in high dimensions in a different context.
+This led me to take a position in the MAMBO team to further explore inverse problem solving in high dimensions in a different context.

 ---